Guenoc, California

 Guenoc is a former settlement in Lake County, California.
 It was located in the Coyote Valley 4 mi northeast of Middletown, at an elevation of 968 feet (295 m).

 Guenoc was founded in 1866.
 Its first store opened in 1866.
+The Guenoc region was planted with vineyards in the 1880s, where Burgundy varietals were grown.
+Thoroughbred horses were also raised in the area, where actress Lillie Langtry lived for a time on a still-extant ranch.
+In 2020, the Guenoc Valley was approved as the site of a large rural mixed-use housing development, the Guenoc Valley Project.

 A post office operated at Guenoc from 1867 to 1880.